seansovine/numerical_examples/cpp_matrix/README.md

 Eventually we can implement a basic lazy evaluation scheme for the operations, in which each operation returns an expression template.

+I'm also considering adding reshape and view objects that give a different interface for accessing the underlying data of an existing matrix object.
+Having these would simplify the code when implementing some algorithms.

 ## Further ideas

 - Implement more operations:
-  - Matrix transpose: could be done with a derived class overriding access.
+  - Matrix transpose: could be done with a derived view class that overrides access.
-  - Matrix-vector product (just need to handle return type).
+  - Matrix-vector product (we just need to handle the return type now).
-  - Vector-vector dot product.
+  - Vector-vector dot product, or generalize to all matrices of matching shape.
 - Use the [Curiously Recurring Template Pattern](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) for handling inheritance.
 - Use [expression templates](https://en.wikipedia.org/wiki/Expression_templates) for matrix operations.
-- Optimize the matrix multiplication -- maybe use BLAS and LAPACK.
+- Optimize the matrix multiplication -- maybe delegate to BLAS and LAPACK under the hood.
 - Consider casting scalars, e.g., to allow integer matrix x double matrix.